knyete/Micropython-scheduler/README.md

 # Micropython-scheduler

 A set of libraries for writing threaded code on the MicroPython board.
-It has been tested on Pyboards V1.0 and 1.1 and on the Pyboard Lite.
+It has been tested on Pyboards V1.0 and 1.1 and on the Pyboard Lite, also on ESP8266.
+It is incompatible with the WiPy owing to its use of floats for time values.
 Drivers are included for switches, push-buttons and alphanumeric LCD displays.

 Author: Peter Hinch